 A. If consumed in proper amounts, ajwain does not present any side effects in the human body.
 However, if you overdo it, it can lead to nausea, vomiting, and headache.
 People who are allergic to it can experience a runny nose, rashes, or hives; so make sure you consume it cautiously.

-A. Carom seeds are an excellent cure for digestive issues like indigestion problems, acidity and acid reflux.
+A. One of the ajwain benefits is that it’s an excellent cure for digestive issues like indigestion problems, acidity and acid reflux.
 When mixed with a pinch of salt and warm water, ajwain can help relieve gas and save you from nasty heartburn.

-A. According to nutritionists, since ajwain helps in digestion and absorption of food; it can lead to lesser fat storage and ultimately, weight loss.
+A. According to nutritionists, ajwain benefits digestion and absorption of food; it can lead to lesser fat storage and ultimately, weight loss.
 The seeds also help enhance your metabolism, which is always good when you are trying to maintain your weight.

 A. The best time to consume ajwain water with honey is in the morning.
 Prep the drink by soaking ajwain seeds in water overnight.
 Strain the water in the morning, add some honey and drink.
 Make sure to drink it on an empty stomach.
 Make it a habit for 3 months to really start noticing the results.